 Skip to content

-This guide outlines the essential steps to using KDB.AI.
+This guide outlines the essential steps for using KDB.AI.
 Before proceeding, ensure your environment is set up as described in Prerequisites and has the necessary information to connect to KDB.AI Server.

 If you prefer to start in GitHub or Google Colab, refer to the Quickstart sample project.